scriptkitties/fglt/_agora/book-02-why-cant-i-compile-all-this-bloat.md

 Prelude
 -------

+*<span class="name">Glaucon</span> returns to the agora.
+The discussion thus far for the evening has included text parsing programming languages, health care privacy laws, and a joint effort in trying to explain the agora's rules on obscenity to a foul-mouthed and recalcitrant Spartan.*

 <b class="name">Glaucon:</b> so, uh
 <b class="name">Glaucon:</b> I still don't understand how compilation works
 <b class="name">Glaucon:</b> if I have a simple program, with the only requirements being---let's say---just the C compiler and `make`, as long as my system has some form of `make` and---let's say---`tcc`, it'll compile correctly?